-- Turn in a current, official high school transcript.
-A transcript is required to document the student's enrollment.
+2. Transcript: A current, official high school transcript is required to document current enrollment.
 In order to process transcripts more efficiently, the Office of Admissions and Registration prefers to receive official high school transcripts electronically.
-However, transcripts can be mailed to Wharton County Junior College, 911 Boling Highway, Wharton, TX 77488, or hand delivered to any WCJC campus in a sealed envelope from the high school.
-Private school students will need to submit an official record of academic work, with the signature of the principal/head master/head of instruction's signature.
-Home-schooled students must submit a notarized record of their academic work with a parent or legal guardian signature.
+However, transcripts can be mailed to Wharton County Junior College, 911 Boling Highway-Wharton, TX 77488, or hand delivered to any WCJC campus in a sealed envelope from the high school.
+Private school students will need to submit an official record of their academic work with the signature of the school’s chief’s principal/head master/registrar in a sealed envelope.
+Home-school students will need to submit a notarized record of the academic work with a parent or legal guardian signature.
 Unofficial transcripts will be accepted on a temporary basis.
 Students will need to produce an official copy.